We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 Getting Reimbursed If An Airbnb Guest Damages Your Property

-I wish that Airbnb guests took as much care for our short-term rental properties as we do as Airbnb hosts and property owners, but they generally don’t.
+I wish Airbnb guests took as much care with our short-term rental properties as we, as hosts and property owners, do, but they generally don’t.

 In your Airbnb hosting journey, you will inevitably encounter situations where a guest breaks something, steals something, or causes damage to your property.
-In some cases, they will reach out to you and let you know.
+In some cases, they will contact you to let you know.
 Other times, they will attempt to hide it, and sometimes, they will flat-out deny it.
 And sometimes that has merit!

-Before I discuss the various scenarios and solutions, I want to explain how Airbnb’s AirCover protection program works quickly.
+Before I discuss the various scenarios and solutions, I want to quickly explain how Airbnb’s AirCover protection program works.
 This post will often refer to filing an AirCover claim and sending money requests, so it’s important to understand the difference.

 Airbnb AirCover & How It Works

 All Airbnb bookings come with their signature AirCover protection.
-AirCover for guests specifically deals with issues related to their reservation, safety, and cancellation, so I won’t be talking about that here.
+AirCover for guests specifically deals with issues related to their reservation, safety, and cancellation, so I won’t be talking about the guest coverage here.

 However, I will be talking about Airbnb AirCover for hosts because this includes host damage protection and liability insurance.
 The previous link has all of the information, so please dig through that for full and official details about AirCover.
 I am just giving a summary of specific components here.
 And, please know that AirCover is NOT a substitution for your standard insurance policies.